 As part of Council’s Bringing Nature Back initiative, Council offers a free native plant program for local residents and landholders.

-You can pick up your free native plant at nominated sites in the lead up to National Tree Day each year.
+You can pick up your free native plant at nominated dates and sites in the lead up to National Tree Day each year.
 Alternatively subscribe to Council’s Sustainability e-Newsletter for further information on upcoming plant giveaways.

 Please note, this program does not provide free native plants for small or large scale events, fetes, promotional programs, prizes, fundraising activities, commercial businesses or government departments.
 Plants are to be planted on private property and are not designed for planting on Council land or as part of waterway revegetation projects.

 Planting your native